Of Course It Went Wrong / Individual behaviour

 How It Shows Up

-• Data adjusted to reduce scrutiny rather than reveal reality.
+• Data adjusted to reduce scrutiny rather than to reveal reality

-• Problems contained locally instead of escalated systemically.
+• Problems contained locally instead of escalated honestly

 Why It Causes Damage

-• Make it safer to surface problems than to hide them.
+• Make it safer to surface a problem than to hide one — until that is true, nothing else you do will hold.

-• Regularly ask what behaviour your incentives are making rational.
+• Regularly ask what behaviour your incentives are quietly making rational — because someone in the system has already worked it out.

 What Good Looks Like

 An environment where people do not have to choose between survival and honesty.
 Where breaking the rules is unnecessary because the rules acknowledge reality.
-Where systems surface stress early instead of forcing it underground.
+Where the stakes are real but the safe response to them is to surface stress early, not to bury it — so the system hears about trouble while it is still small and local.

-What behaviour in your organisation looks wrong until you ask what someone is trying to protect by acting that way?
+What behaviour in your organisation looks wrong until you ask what someone is trying to protect by acting that way — and what would have to change for the honest move and the safe move to become the same move?